 - (i) Depreciation and amortization expenses were updated to reflect the fair value adjustments to Dogfish Head property, plant and equipment and intangible assets beginning December 31, 2017. - (ii) Transaction costs incurred in the fifty-two weeks ended December 28, 2019 have been re-assigned to the first period of the comparative fiscal year. - (iii) Interest expense has been included at a rate of approximately 3% which is consistent with the borrowing rate on the Company's current line of credit. - (iv) The tax effects of the pro forma adjustments at an estimated statutory rate of 25.6%. - (v) Earnings per share amounts are calculated using the Company's historical weighted average shares outstanding plus the 429,291 shares issued in the merger.

-Fifty-two weeks ended

-December 28, D ecember 29,
+December 28, 2019

-2019 2018

-(in thousands, except per share data)

-Net revenue \$ 1,304,239 \$ 1,103,061
+Net revenue \$ 1,304,239

-Net income \$ 116,868 \$ 98,700
+Net income \$ 116,868

-Basic earnings per share \$ 9.83 \$ 8.12
+Basic earnings per share \$ 9.83

-Diluted earnings per share \$ 9.73 \$ 8.04
+Diluted earnings per share \$ 9.73

 D. Inventories

 Inventories consisted of the following: